Node 22 – Logical Integrity: Making Sure It Actually Works

 That reliability is intentional.

-Where This Module Came From
+Where This Node Came From

 As Simmes developed, I became increasingly frustrated with answers that sounded right but failed under even light scrutiny.
 I wanted a system that respected logic not as a formality, but as a responsibility.